SOMU3103/LinkedHub/README.md

 ```

 ### 4️⃣ Set Up Environment Variables
-Create a `.env` file in the root directory and add your configuration (e.g., Database, S3 keys, Secret Key).
+Create a `.env` file in the root directory and add your configuration (e.g., PSQL,MYSQL, FOR PRODUCTION USE AWS EC2-S3)

 ### 5️⃣ Run Migrations
 ```bash